clojuredays/foundation/index.markdown

 # Goals

-We support the computer programmer community worldwide, with a focus on the community surrounding the Clojure programming language.
+We support the computer programmer community worldwide, our main focus is on the community surrounding the Clojure programming language, in the Netherlands.

-We try to achieve the goal by organising and supporting conferences, meetups, workshops, development of open source software libraries and other related activities.
+We aim to achieve the goal by organising and supporting conferences, meetups, workshops, development of open source software libraries and other related activities.

 # Policy plan

-As of november 2019, the foundation is being established.
-The policy plan is being worked on and will be published when it's ready.
+As of november 2019, we are establishing the foundation.
+We are working on a policy plan to be published here.

 # Board members